nhermosilla14/yamelinno/README.md

         required: false
 ```

 A base schema is provided with the tool, so you can use it as a starting point to define your own schema.
 The base schema is pretty much the same as the schema above, but with more keys and entries defined.
 You can find it in the `schemas/base-schema.yml` file.
+If you want to use a different schema, you can specify it with the `-s` or `--schema` option.
+If you don't specify a schema, the tool will try to find the base schema in any of the available schemas directories.

-NOTE: Although the provided schema does follow pretty much the same naming conventions as the InnoSetup directives, it doesn't have to.
+NOTE: Although the provided schema does follow pretty much the same naming conventions as the InnoSetup directives, it doesn't have to be that way.
 You can define the keys and entries in the schema in any way you see fit, as long as you follow the structure defined above.
 As long as you keep the `renderedName` a valid InnoSetup directive, the tool will render it correctly.

+## Schema resolution
+Just like the templates, the schema is resolved in the following way:
+1. The path is checked as is.
+If the file exists, it is included, no matter if it's an absolute or relative path.
+2. If the "YAMELINNO_SCHEMAS" environment variable is set, the path is checked against the directories in the variable.
+Many directories can be specified, separated by a colon.
+If the file exists in any of the directories, it is included.
+If an invalid directory is specified, it will raise an error.
+3. Schemas are not referenced in the input file so, if none of the above methods work, the tool will raise an error.

 # Roadmap
 - [X] Support for templates that can be resolved at runtime, either by the tool or by the user.